 How to update your content in 10 steps (and make it better)

 Do you have old posts and pages that need some new life breathed into them?
 It’s worth taking the time to update your content.
-Not only is it better for user experience, fresh and up-to-date content is good for your SEO too.
-Follow the 10 steps below to update your content and make it even better the second time around!
+Not only is it better for user experience, but fresh and up-to-date content is good for your SEO, too.
+Follow the ten steps below to update your content and improve it the second time!

 This article assumes you already know which piece of content you want to update.
 Not sure where to start?
 Find out more about keeping your content fresh.